 - The default precision of CURRENT_TIME is still 0 decimals, so in Firebird 2.0 and up CURRENT_TIMESTAMP is no longer the exact sum of CURRENT_DATE and CURRENT_TIME, unless you explicitly specify a precision. - Within a PSQL module (procedure, trigger or executable block), the value of CURRENT_TIMESTAMP will remain constant every time it is read.
 If multiple modules call or trigger each other, the value will remain constant throughout the duration of the outermost module.
-If you need a progressing value in PSQL (e.g. to measure time intervals), use 'NOW'.
+If you need a progressing value in PSQL e.g. to measure time intervals use 'NOW' with a full cast (not shorthand syntax).